ahayashi/hclib-actor/doc/markdowns/getting_started/clusters.md

     Use OpenMPI's SHMEM (OSHMEM)
     ```
-    source ./oshmem-slurm.sh
+     module load gcc
+     module load python
+     module load openmpi/4.1.4
+     export CC=oshcc
+     export CXX=oshc++
     ```

 !!! note

     You need to re-run the above commands every time you login to a cluster/supercomputer.
-You can use the respective script for the platform using the above pre-prepared scripts (`source ./oshmem-{PLATFORM}.sh`).
+You can use the respective script for the platform using the above pre-prepared scripts (`source ./{PLATFORM}_setup.sh` or `source ./oshmem-{PLATFORM}.sh`).

 ### Build Bale and HClib

-!!! note

-    PACE@GATech users can skip this part as the script automatically builds Bale and HClib

 #### Bale